The Secret to Hosting a Great Wedding

 Remember when I said that your wedding design was more than pretty favors and stylish calligraphy.
 This is the part where your wedding design comes full circle- I geek out over this stuff because this is how you WOW your guests.
 Your wedding looks beautiful because you put that fabulous style guide together so now this is the part where we focus on your guests and focus on creating an unforgettable experience.
 Put your hostess hat on and think through your whole wedding from the hi to the bye.
 You want to anticipate every move and account for anything that could potentially go wrong or find a place where you can overdeliver on, like restroom kits.
 Have you seen that movie Ms. Sloane (it’s one of my favorite films of all time for many reasons)?
 This is a quote from the movie with a little twist.

 “Lobbying Event Planning is about foresight, about anticipating your opponent's guest’s moves and devising countermeasures.
-The winner host plots one step ahead of the opposition.
+The winner host plots one step ahead of the opposition guest.
 It's about making sure you surprise them and they don't surprise you.”

 - Ms. Sloane

 The same approach is appropriate for your wedding.
 You want to foresee what a guest would need and conveniently accommodate their needs.
-That’s the secret to creating the best experience for your guests at your wedding.
+THAT’S IT.
+That’s the secret to hosting a great wedding.
 This could be as big as ordering a tent with sides for an unexpectedly chilly evening so your guests aren’t cold and flee the scene.
 Or it can be as small as putting up signs signaling where certain parts of the wedding are taking place so guests aren’t constantly in limbo.

 Here are a few real world examples of ways in which we’ve helped our clients elevate their guests’ experience by over delivering: